 Some basic recent research shows that less than 50 percent of households have access to safe water and only 25 percent benefit from adequate sanitation.
 One-hundred thousand children under five years of age suffer from acute malnutrition, while one in three children is stunted, or irreversibly short for their age.

-At these feedings, we distribute food given to us through the organization "Feed my Starving Children" and well as other generous organizations such as "Gleanings".
+At these feedings, we distribute food given to us through the organization Feed my Starving Children as well as other generous organizations such as Gleanings for the Hungry.
 Many of the people will walk for miles, even all day long, in order to arrive in time to receive one of these bags of food.